 No animals were harmed in the making of Good Omens but a Time Lord was; Ollie the dog who plays the antichrist's hell hound slightly bit David Tennant, much to the delight of a newspaper that magnified the story out of all proportion.

-David Tennant and Michael Sheen so enjoyed working together on this series – sharing most of their scenes together - that during lockdown5 they made a lockdown short, Good Omens: Lockdown (May 2020), written by Neil Gaiman.
-This led to Tennant and Sheen launching their own television series, Staged (June 2020-21), which focussed on the videoconference interplay between them during the pandemic.
+David Tennant and Michael Sheen so enjoyed working together on this series – sharing most of their scenes together - that during the UK's lockdown5 they made a lockdown short, Good Omens: Lockdown (May 2020), written by Neil Gaiman.
+This led to Tennant and Sheen launching their own television series, Staged (beginning June 2020 with a second series made in January 2021), which focussed on the videoconference interplay between them during the pandemic.